 FIBER OPTIC CENTER GLOSSARY

-There are 107 names in this directory beginning with the letter O.
+There are currently 107 names in this directory beginning with the letter O.

 An insulation support crimp for open barrel terminals with a crimped form resembling an O. It conforms to the shape of round wire insulation.